UCSF Parnassus Campus Plan Memorandum of Understanding

 The Comprehensive Plan for Parnassus Heights proposes a phased redevelopment of the campus: new state-of-the-art medical buildings, teaching and learning facilities, public open space, and housing for students and staff.
 These proposals would require the Regents to amend the “space ceiling”, among other things.

-- Tuesday, September 29, 5 - 7pm is the first community meeting regarding the MOU.
-City staff will provide an overview of the project and ask for community feedback about MOU priorities.
-To attend this virtual meeting on Zoom, please register here.
+- Tuesday, September 29, 2020 was the first community meeting regarding the MOU.
+City staff provided an overview of the project and asked for community feedback about MOU priorities.
+Materials for this meeting are available under the "Supporting Info" tab.

-An informational presentation was provided to the Planning Commission on June 4, 2020.
-The materials are available here: https://commissions.sfplanning.org/cpcpackets/2020-002347CWP.pdf
+An informational presentation about the Plan and MOU was provided to the Planning Commission on June 4, 2020.
+The materials are available here.

 For additional information on the Memorandum of Understanding between the City of San Francisco and UCSF regarding the Comprehensive Parnassus Heights Plan, please contact us at CPC.ParnassusMOU@sfgov.org.